SNAP Eligibility Calculator – Wyoming

 Does Wyoming have an asset limit for SNAP benefits?

-Do medical expenses help increase SNAP benefits in Wyoming?
+Do medical expenses increase SNAP benefits in Wyoming?

-Can gig workers like Uber or Instacart get SNAP in Wyoming?
+Can gig workers — Uber, Instacart, DoorDash — get SNAP in Wyoming?

-Does child support paid reduce SNAP income in Wyoming?
+Does child support I pay reduce my SNAP income in Wyoming?

 How does Wyoming define a SNAP household?

-Where do I apply after using the Wyoming SNAP calculator?
+Where do I apply for SNAP in Wyoming after using the calculator?